 3. If your mixture curdles after adding butter, simply keep mixing and it will come back to smooth.

 4. This recipe gives about 4-5 cups of buttercream.
 I usually go by taste when adding flavours.
-Since the buttercream has lot of fat, we need to be careful while adding liquid based flavours like purees etc. Start with couple tablespoons at a time.
+Since the buttercream has a lot of fat, we need to be careful while adding liquid based flavours like purees etc. Start with couple tablespoons at a time.

 For Nutella buttercream, I used almost 3/4th of a Nutella 290g jar.